reaktoro/reaktoro/docs/markdown/tutorials.md

 In the code snippet below we show how the C++ interface of Reaktoro can be used to:

 1. initialize a thermodynamic database;
-2. specify the phases, and their species, composing the chemical system;
+2. specify the phases, and their species, that compose the chemical system of interest;
 3. specify the equilibrium conditions for the calculation; and
-4. perform the equilibrium calculation using a default method.
+4. perform the equilibrium calculation using a default Gibbs energy minimization method.

 ~~~{.cpp}
 #include <Reaktoro/Reaktoro.hpp>